 Before you get started with digital marketing though, make sure that your firm is in compliance with any online promotion laws; whether there are special regulations for running a contest on social media or for data collection, it’s always best to check and protect yourself.

 And now, let’s get into those tips:

-Particularly for financial services digital marketing, where your online customer journeys are crucial to success, it pays to have a plan to tie together your digital marketing goals, objectives and activity.
+Particularly for financial services digital marketing, where your online customer journeys are crucial to success, it pays to tie together your digital marketing goals, objectives and activity through omnichannel marketing planning.

-The RACE Framework is a practical framework designed for marketers to manage and improve digital marketing.
+Our RACE Framework is a practical framework designed for marketers to manage and improve digital marketing across all key channels.
 Ultimately, it’s about using a data-driven approach, applying web analytics and recommended best practices to get more commercial value from your investments in digital marketing.

 You can find out more about the RACE Framework and other strategic marketing tools, proven to boost ROI from digital marketing, in our dedicated RACE Practical Digital Strategy Learning Path.

 Social listening is an incredibly powerful tool that can bring a lot of value to your business. there are multiple ways that you can use it to your advantage, such as: